collapsed-stacks/startups/questions/12460/what-are-the-factors-that-govern-how-we-need-to-price-our-product-one-time-pay.md

 - posted by: [Baskar](https://stackexchange.com/users/7251658/baskar) on 2017-04-14
 - score: 0

-<p>This is an item which should be identified as part of initial discussion with the customer.
+This is an item which should be identified as part of initial discussion with the customer.
 If the customer is small they generally might tend to go for a one time price.
 If you are selling your software to all a large enterprise where there would be typical user base of 150 and above, then you can consider a yearly renewal option.
 This has to be negotiated even before pitching in the product to the customer.
-Also try to do a research on the pricing model of similar products and try to price them reasonably. </p>
+Also try to do a research on the pricing model of similar products and try to price them reasonably.